kberba/jekyll-netlify-boilerplate/_posts/2019-04-07-my-first-hackathon.md

 ### Accomplishments that we are proud of

-1. We came together as a team and created and built a project, even though we didn't know each other beforehand
-2. Some of us learned new tools (e.g. firebase) and languages, as well as got out of our comfort zones
+We came together as a team and created and built a project, even though we didn't know each other beforehand!
+And some of us learned new tools (e.g. firebase) and languages, as well as got out of our comfort zones.

 ### What we learned

-1. How difficult it is to build a mobile app
-2. How complicated the planning portion is of creating a mobile app
-    *  But how important it is to create concept sketches and prototypes beforehand to factor in best UX practices
+1) How difficult it is to build a mobile (seriously!), 2) how complicated the planning portion is of creating a mobile app, 3) but how important it is to create concept sketches/wireframes and prototypes beforehand to factor in best UX practices.

 ### We won Best Use of Google Cloud Platform - Sponsored by MLH 🏆